2025 Race Entrants

 Union Jack

-Jooles is a Mum to two girls aged 12 and 8, has lived her life either on or next to the water.
+Jooles is a Mum to two children aged 15 and 11, has lived her life either on or next to the water.
 The ocean rowing began seriously eight years ago with an interest in rowing around Britain and following a fellow indoor rower in the 2015 race.
 Her previous rowing accolades include a Concept2 World Record, Marathon Records, Coastal, British Masters 4+ Win and international rowing adventures including rowing in the Vogalonga, Holland, Austria, Marseille & Naples.
 The Queen’s Diamond Jubilee Pageant however was the best and most prestigious experience until now.
-Over the last 14 years of rowing adventures, coastal and ocean rowing experience, her passion for life and inherent determination has made her the driving force and natural choice to lead the pair on this most epic of adventures.
+Over the last 16 years of rowing adventures, coastal and ocean rowing experience, her passion for life and inherent determination has made her the driving force and natural choice to lead the pair on this most epic of adventures.
+Jooles is now a Pilates Mat &Reformer instructor which will hopefully put her in a strong position in terms of being injury proof.

-Ian is a Dad of one teenage daughter and like most kids he spent summers in the local rivers, lakes and old quarries.
+Ian is a Dad of one teenage daughter.
+Like most kids in the 70s and 80s he spent his summers in the local rivers, lakes and old quarries.
 Ian’s water based activities have generally been inland, including kayaking, open water swimming, narrowboating and river cruise adventures.
 Ian keeps busy singing and dancing, walking, anything from 5 to 70km, Obstacle Course Running and climbing.
 Ian started rowing after meeting Jooles.
 Ian likes to say he’s not competitive but the fourth time rowing ever he competed in the annual learn to row mini-races against more experienced rowers and won one of the heats.
-A lot of Ian’s time is now taken up preparing for TWAC 2025 with weight training, yoga and a variety of mobility work to improve his strength, mobility and endurance fitness… and rowing of course.
+A lot of Ian’s time is now taken up preparing for World’s Toughest Row 2025 with weight training, yoga and a variety of mobility work to improve his strength, mobility and endurance fitness… and rowing of course.
 Perks of having a PT and rowing coach as your life partner and team skipper.

 Team: Forrest Gumption (USA)